 At present this is a purely symbolic URL.
 In what follows, the namespace will be implicit in the stated element names.
 Though all elements reside in this namespace, no attributes names are namespaced.

-The root element of all chamber documents is chamber.
-This
+The root element of all chamber documents is chamber

 element may contain at most one of any of the following elements in any order: